Meet our mentors

 SANKET MAHAJAN

 Sanket came ashore in early 2019 after being 10 years at sea onboard Crude oil tankers and LNG carriers with Chevron.
 He holds a UK Master Unlimited Certificate of Competency and a MBA in Oil and Gas Management from University of Petroleum and Energy Studies, India.
-Sanket is presently the Head of Operations at Onboard Maritime, which specialises in digital education for seafarers.
-In his previous role, he was a Training Superintendent with a European tanker Shipowner looking after their Training department based out of Mumbai, India.
-Sanket is a certified ISM/ISPS/MLC auditor and has conducted internal audits onboard as well as been a part of various Incident Investigation teams.
+Sanket specialises in maritime education and training sector, having served in managerial positions ashore before setting up his own company OceanWise, which provides bespoke training solutions to the shipping industry.
+Sanket is also a certified ISM/ISPS/MLC auditor and has conducted internal audits onboard as well as been a part of various Incident Investigation teams.

 Podcast Episode